tensorflow/tensorflow/tensorflow/contrib/model_pruning/README.md

 ## Example: Pruning and training deep CNNs on the cifar10 dataset <a name="example"></a>

-Please see https://www.tensorflow.org/tutorials/deep_cnn for details on neural network architecture, setting up inputs etc. The additional changes needed to incorporate pruning are captured in the following:
+Please see [Advanced Convolutional Neural Networks ](https://www.tensorflow.org/tutorials/images/deep_cnn) for details on neural network architecture, setting up inputs etc. The additional changes needed to incorporate pruning are captured in the following: